rackerlabs/rackspace-how-to/content/managed-operations/choosing-between-rdbms-and-nosql.md

 This page presents information that is helpful for deciding whether to use a relational database, a NoSQL database, or a hybrid solution.

+### Prerequisite

+For an introduction to relational databases and NoSQL databases, see [Types of databases](/how-to/types-of-databases).

 ### Features of relational databases and NoSQL databases